ethereum-oasis-op/baseline/docs/baseline-basics/glossary.md

 ### orgRegistry Contract

-Think of the orgRegistry Contract as a "rolodex" contacts list.
+Think of the orgRegistry Contract as a [rolodex](https://en.wikipedia.org/wiki/Rolodex) contacts list.
 In the future, and in particular when the decentralized identity standard \(DID\) is well established, this can be populated from a global "phone book" of pre-verified organizations..so you know when you add a company to your WorkGroup, you are baselining with the company you think you're working with.

 ### Shield Contract